 Calculate sales tax on property-related purchases by multiplying the item cost by your local tax rate—typically ranging from 6% to 10% depending on your state and municipality.
 For a $5,000 home appliance purchase in a jurisdiction with 8% sales tax, you’ll pay $400 in additional taxes, bringing your total to $5,400.

 Leverage goods tax calculators to strategically time major property purchases around tax-free weekends or jurisdiction boundaries.
 Many states offer sales tax holidays for home improvement items, potentially saving homeowners hundreds or thousands on renovations.
-Before purchasing building materials, furniture, …
+Before purchasing building materials, furniture, or …

 Real estate investor meeting with finance and insurance advisors around a conference table, focusing on a scale apartment building model with documents and a tablet, city skyline softly blurred in the background.